 - Include links to the cart

-Several tools let you easily create and send automated abandoned cart emails:
+Several email marketing automation tools let you easily create and send automated abandoned cart recovery email campaigns:

 - Abandoned Cart Lite